zodajam/zodaCSS/README.md

     zodaCSS is free and you have the right to view and modify code
 * Lightweight

-    Unlike popular CSS frameworks/stylesheets, this is lightweight and easy to install (no npm!)
+    Unlike popular CSS frameworks, this is lightweight and easy to install (no npm!)
 * Support a small developer

     I am alone developing this framework for everyone to use!